AmingAndrei/violence.website/content/database/species/chimeras/fae.md

 .../[[index]]/[[species]]/[[chimeras]]/fae.md

-The **Fae** are an intelligent, humanoid species of **Chimera**, native to Blackspace.
-Known for their mastery of Fael Fire and advanced biological and cultural adaptations, the Fae occupy a distinct role among the sapient species of Blackspace.
+The **Fae** are an intelligent, humanoid species of **Chimera**, native to BLACKSPACE.
+Known for their mastery of Fael Fire and advanced biological and cultural adaptations, the Fae occupy a distinct role among the sapient species of BLACKSPACE.

 **Anatomy and Physiology**